muneebazam/automation-wizards/README.md

 # Wizards-of-Automation
 An introduction to Bots and Automation.

-Offered as a part of Coffee N' Code F18 *(http://uwcoffeencode.com/)*
+Offered during Fall 2018 of UW Coffee N' Code *(http://uwcoffeencode.com/)*

 ## Overview